lunapark/documentation/docs/en/guide/getting-started/target-users.md

 ## Recommended Use Cases

 Luna Park is ideal for **creating complex and sustainable applications** as well as **reusable prototypes**, allowing you to design a **functional MVP** and **extend it without starting from zero**.

-## What Luna Park is Not

-Although you can use it for this, Luna Park **is not intended for showcase sites or projects without logic**.
-Its strength lies in the **creation of structured and scalable applications**, where other simpler no-code tools would suffice for basic projects.